eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 From kbase-ui-tools, copy assets/plugin/build to the root of the plugin

-This is the mechanism for fetching and "vendoring" all dependencies for this plugin.
+This provides a mechanism for fetching and "vendoring" all dependencies for this plugin.

 It will contain a set of all dependencies this plugin may need (all of those that were in kbase-ui originally).
 Later you may remove any unnecessary dependencies.

+< It is possible you will need to amend the dependencies to add missing ones.

 E.g.